saritaya9/Project/README.md

 # Project
-I have work on couple of problem and used R for it
+This respository contains problem i have worked using Python and R.